Maultasche/BaconPausableStream/README.md

 The stream will end either when Bacon.End is yielded or returned or when the generator ends.
 If the generator ends by returning another value, that value will be emitted as an event and the stream will immediately be ended after that.
 Note that Javascript functions return undefined by default, so if you have a generator function that doesn't return anything, you will see an event emitted with an undefined value followed by the end of the stream.

-- test that generator emitting a specific Bacon.End object to end the stream causes the stream to end normally
-- test passing a normal function as the generator
-- test passing a generator function as the generator
-- test passing a normal object as the generator
 - test passing Bacon.End in the middle of a generator rather than at the end
 - test using a generator that doesn't return anything (undefined)